dotnet/arcade/Documentation/MaestroRoadmap.md

  First, will be to create a [prototype](#Prototype) and once validated, start [adding funcionalities](#Adding-functionalities) to it.

 # Prototype
-The main focus of the prototype is to make sure that Maestro++ uses Darc to update the dependencies during official builds.
+The main focus of the prototype is to make sure that Maestro++ uses Darc to update the dependencies after an official build of Arcade.

 This means:
 - Maestro++ lives in Arcade.
-- Maestro++ will use the channel subscription mechanism defined in the dotnet/versions repository in order to know what to update.
-- Maestro++ will keep using the dotnet/versions repository to know when packages have been updated.
+- Maestro++ uses Darc to update Arcade dependencies.

+Assumptions:
+- The trigger for the Arcade repo will be scheduled.
+- The PR created by Darc will need to be merged by a developer.
+- PRs won't be monitored by Maestro++.

 # Adding functionalities
-Once we have gathered feedback from the prototype, we can start adding functionalities to Maestro++ and therefore, start removing functionality from old Maestro.
+Once we have gathered feedback from the prototype, we can start adding functionalities to Maestro++.

+## Implement Channel subscription mechanism to Arcade
+This involves:
+- Evaluate if the current model (manage the subscriptions in a repository with a JSON file) is sufficient.
+- Have the subsciptions in the Arcade repository.

-## Policies to manage auto-merge
+## Implement the ability to set policies.
+For triggers, PR and auto-merge management.

+### auto-merge
-The minimum policies we need to enable this functionality are:
+The minimum set of policies we need to enable this functionality are:
 - Set the group of checks/validations that are needed in order to determine the PR is green and ready to merge.
 Note that each repo will have a different request on what goes into a group of checks, for example:
     - Green CI on GitHub/VSTS PR
     - No newer version updates have been merged